nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_pathology_guidance.md

 ---
-title: Pathology guidance
+title: Investigations guidance
 keywords: getcarerecord
 tags: [design,structured]
 sidebar: accessrecord_structured_sidebar
 permalink: accessrecord_structured_development_pathology_guidance.html
-summary: "Guidance on the representation of pathology messaging in GP Connect"
+summary: "Guidance on the representation of EDIFACT messaging in GP Connect"
 ---

-## Pathology scope in GP Connect
+## Investigations scope in GP Connect

-For this version of the specification the scope of pathology is considered to be making available any pathology results contained in GP systems that have been received from the lab by an EDIFACT message.
+For this version of the specification the scope of investigations is considered to be making available any investigations results contained in GP systems that have been received from the lab by an EDIFACT message.

 As such, there are a number of items that are **NOT** currently in scope.
 These are as follows:

-* pathology results that have been entered in a GP system using a code as an individual item (these may have a value and other qualifiers associated with them)
+* investigations results that have been entered in a GP system using a code as an individual item (these may have a value and other qualifiers associated with them)
 * test results that are received as documents or images
 * making available any test requests
 * providing the original test report document as it was provided to the practice
+* any other numeric results that do not form part of an EDIFACT message (blood pressure

 These may be addressed in future versions or within different areas of GP Connect - for example, manually entered results will be dealt with when we curate the uncategorised data in GP systems contained in the journal or care history areas.

-## Use of language to describe pathology reports
+## Use of language to describe investigation reports

-When describing pathology reports, different regions and professions sometimes use different words to describe the same entities.
+When describing investigation reports, different regions and professions sometimes use different words to describe the same entities.
 Therefore, for avoidance of confusion there are a couple of terms that we need to define.

 * Test group - is the phrase we are using to describe any group of tests that has been created by the laboratory or other providing organisation.
 These are often referred to as batteries, panels and profiles.

 * Test result - this is the result that has been provided by the laboratory or other provider.
 These may be standalone results or may be a part of a 'Test group'.
 They are also sometimes referred to as test analytes.

-## Pathology reporting in GP practices
+## Investigation reporting in GP practices

 Currently GP practices receive the majority of the results of investigations which they have requested in the form of the EDIFACT message.
 These are received into a workflow by the GP system and remain there until they are filed into the patient record by a user.